sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 - Not all fields appear in all contexts.
 For example response with error messages may not contain fields for data, dimensions and attributes.

-# Field Guide to SDMX-JSON Data Message Objects
+# Field Guide to SDMX-JSON 2.0 Data Message Objects (aligned with SDMX 3.0.0)

 ## message